bsorrentino/bsorrentino/_draft/migrate-legacy-rmi-app-to-websocket.md

 `Subscriber<T>`	| Will receive call to Subscriber.onSubscribe(Subscription) once after passing an instance of Subscriber to Publisher.subscribe(Subscriber).
 `Subscription`	| A Subscription represents a one-to-one lifecycle of a Subscriber subscribing to a Publisher.

-Below the the new `core` architecture that include the `ReactiveClient` abstraction
+Below the new `core` architecture that include the `ReactiveClient` abstraction

 | **Class Diagram with Reactive protocol abstraction**
 | ---